bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialogs.rst

 PrimeFaces JSF Component Library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-|axon-ivy| is bundled with the JSF component library
-`PrimeFaces <http://primefaces.org/>`__, an open source JSF component library developed by Prime Teknoloji.
+Axon Ivy is bundled with the JSF component library `PrimeFaces <http://primefaces.org/>`__, an open source JSF component library developed by Prime Teknoloji.
 It provides a collection of mostly visual components (widgets).
 These can be used by JSF programmers in